What is a shareholders agreement?

-However, your agreement is always subject to the articles of association of your company.
-If you are putting one in place, it is usually a good time also to review and update your articles of association to make sure that there are no conflicts between the two documents.
+However, your shareholders' agreement is always subject to the articles of association.
+If you are putting one in place, it is usually a good time also to review and update your company's articles to make sure that there are no conflicts between the two documents.

 Templates in plain English

-For various reasons many start-ups want vesting provisions.
-That is, a shareholder can cash out his equity only after an agreed period has passed, or when his performance is satisfactory or when a certain event occurs.
+For various reasons, many start-ups want vesting provisions.
+That is, a shareholder can cash out his or her equity only after an agreed period has passed, or when his or her performance is satisfactory or when a certain event occurs.

 They provide that:

-no shareholder can sell a majority shareholding unless the same deal is also offered to the minority.
+no shareholder can sell a majority shareholding unless the same deal is also offered to the minority shareholder.

-if the majority want to sell and the buyer has offered the same deal to the minority, the minority must accept and sell.
+if the majority shareholder wants to sell their shares and the buyer has offered the same deal to the minority shareholder, the minority shareholder must accept and sell.